 If you have ever worked with video, or even if you just own a TV, it is likely at some point you have been exposed to the term 16:9 ratio.
 What exactly does this term mean and why is it important?
-This article will explain in-depth the definition of a 16:9 ratio, how to calculate it, and its applications in the LED video wall world.
+This article will explain in-depth the definition of a 16:9 ratio, how to calculate it, and its applications with LED screen rental and sales.

 Understanding Aspect Ratios

 A 16:9 ratio is a specific aspect ratio, so we must first define aspect ratio.
 An aspect ratio is a term that describes the relationship between the width and height of a digital display, written as W:H. For example a 1:1, or square ratio, means that the width and height are equal to each other.
 A 2:1 aspect ratio means the width is double the height, and so-on.